nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `STATUS` accepts case-sensitive string that is either 'Done' or 'Not Done'.
 * The `CATEGORY` accepts non-empty strings that are alphanumeric with spaces.
 Category will be capitalised automatically.

-:exclamation: **Important:** Two identical Transactions with duplicated fields cannot be added into the transaction book.<br>
+:exclamation: **Important:** Two identical Transactions with duplicated fields cannot be added into the transaction book.
+The duplicated fields refers to `INDEX`, `AMOUNT`, `DESCRIPTION`, and `DATE` fields where combined it should form a unique transaction.<br>
 > For consistency and to avoid redundancy, identical transactions with the same details across all fields will not be added to the transaction book.
 This ensures that each entry remains unique, preventing accidental duplicates and maintaining the clarity of transaction records.
 If a similar transaction occurs on a different occasion in the same day, we recommend users to tweak the desc field to reflect the specific context.<br>
 >
 > For example:<br> - `addTxn 1 amt/2.50 desc/sean owes me for morning latte`<br>- `addTxn 1 amt/2.50 desc/sean owes me for afternoon latte`